elm-tooling/elm-tooling-cli/cli/README.md

 Note: If you’re using `npm`’s [ignore-scripts] setting or the `--ignore-scripts` flag, that also means your _own_ `postinstall` script won’t run.
 Which means that you’ll have to remember to run `npm run postinstall` or `npx elm-tooling postinstall` yourself. `npm` tends to keep stuff in `node_modules/.bin/` even when running `npm ci` (which claims to remove `node_modules/` before installation), so it should hopefully not be too much of a hassle.

-Similarly, you can set the `NO_ELM_TOOLING_POSTINSTALL` environment variabe to turn `elm-tooling postinstall` into a no-op.
+Similarly, you can set the `NO_ELM_TOOLING_POSTINSTALL` environment variable to turn `elm-tooling postinstall` into a no-op.
 This is useful if you need to `npm install` without running `elm-tooling postinstall`, but `npm install --ignore-scripts` disables too many scripts (such as those of dependencies).

 ## License